COACH PAUL TINDALL

 Originally from Louisville, KY, Paul started running the occasional 5K & 10K race just for fun starting in 2008.
 During a particularly bad flare up in early 2011 (Paul has had UC since age 14), he vowed to get into shape and work his way back off the medications and rid himself of their side effects.
 His first race in the fall of 2011 was a simple 10K that just happened to be the first race of the Austin Distance Challenge.
 Paul signed up, not having any idea of where this simple act would lead.
 A 10 miler and 3 Half Marathons later, he was hooked and couldn’t get enough, which led him to seek out as many half marathons as he could.
 This brought him to the 2012 Napa To Sonoma ½ Marathon and Team Challenge.

-In full remission and off medications (which he attributes to the Specific Carb Diet), Paul was excited to join Team Austin as assistant coach for the 2012 Vegas ½ Marathon season and is now returning for his second season with Team Challenge.
+In full remission and off medications (which he attributes to the Specific Carb Diet), Paul was excited to join Team Austin as a Coach for the 2012 Vegas ½ Marathon season and is now returning for his third season with Team Challenge.

 During the day, Paul is a software engineer for his own startup company.
 Paul and his wife donate regularly to multiple national and local charitable organizations (including CCFA).
 Paul is also working on a new type of fundraising software that he hopes will make supporting charities more efficient and cost effective.